 STRATA Architecture Inc. represents a commitment to the field of historic preservation and renovation, exemplified by their dedication to historic buildings.
 The firm is headquartered in Downtown Kansas City, Missouri, within a 1960s Mid-Century Modern building.

-STRATA Architecture Inc. has professional registration in the State of Missouri and Kansas and has NCARB certification for registration in additional states.
+STRATA Architecture Inc. has professional registration in the State of Missouri, Kansas, Iowa, Nebraska, and New Jersey and has NCARB certification for registration in additional states.
 The firm has been a bona fide Women’s Business Enterprise (WBE) since 1989.
 STRATA meets all 36 CFR Part 61 requirements for Historic Preservation Professionals set forth by the Federal Advisory Council on Historic Preservation.
 Our firm has experience working with Local, State and Federal Historic Preservation agencies on numerous projects and have extensive experience with the Historic Rehabilitation Tax Credit program.
 (7/18)

 The premier resource for the study of Missouri state and local history, the State Historical Society of Missouri collects, preserves, and shares the rich history of the state and the Midwest.
 Currently in six communities—Cape Girardeau, Columbia, Kansas City, Rolla, St. Louis, and Springfield—the Society’s vast holdings include 3,500+ titles of historic newspapers, 6 million+ photographs, 9,000+ manuscript collections, 4,000+ maps, 4,800+ oral histories, and 18,000+ editorial cartoons.
 (7/18)